-- 1. Do not try to use a file before opening it. - 2.
-Remember, when an existing file is open using 'w' mode, the contents of file are deleted. - 3.
-When a file is used for both reading and writing, we must open it in 'w+' mode. - 4.
-It is an error to omit the file pointer when using a file function. - 5.
-It is an error to open a file for reading when it does not exist. - 6.
-It is an error to access a file with its name rather than its file pointer.
+- Do not try to use a file before opening it. - Remember, when an existing file is open using 'w' mode, the contents of file are deleted. - When a file is used for both reading and writing, we must open it in 'w+' mode. - EOF is integer type with a value -1.
+Therefore, we must use an integer variable to test EOF. - It is an error to omit the file pointer when using a file function. - It is an error to open a file for reading when it does not exist. - It is an error to try to read from a file that is in write mode and vice versa. - It is an error to attempt to place the file marker before the first byte of a file. - It is an error to access a file with its name rather than its file pointer. - It is a good practice to close all files before terminating a program.